nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 ---

 ### Getting started with MeshCore
-📺 Helpful guide explaining MeshCore.
+📺 Helpful video explaining MeshCore.
 How it works and how to use/set it up.
 [How to get started with MeshCore off grid text messaging](https://www.youtube.com/watch?v=t1qne8uJBAc&t=372s)

 ### Setting Up Your Companion